 Exposure: Full sun

-Sow indoors in April and transplant or direct sow in mid-May where plants are to grow permanently.
+Sow indoors in early spring and transplant or direct sow about 8 weeks after the last frost date where plants are to grow permanently.
 Optimal soil temperature: 16-25°C (60-75°F).
 Seeds should sprout in 5-10 days.

 Do not harvest during the first year of growth.
-Cut the tart red stalks from February to April after the first year of undisturbed growth.
+Cut the tart red stalks in spring after the first year of undisturbed growth.
 Do not eat the leaves.
 Stalks can be harvested all at once or selectively as required.